 Rinse your cloth in clean water, or grab a new one.

-Remove any excess soap, or other products, from the fabric by gently wiping it over.
+Remove any excess soap or other products from the fabric by gently wiping it.

 Step 8: Disinfect

-Go over the fabric with a disinfectant baby wipe to leave it germ-free and smelling fresh.
+Go over the fabric with a disinfectant baby wipe or spray it with a disinfectant spray to leave it germ-free and smelling fresh.

 Step 9: Dry Time

 Let the stroller air dry thoroughly, preferably outside in the sun.

 If, after drying, it needs further cleaning, repeat the above steps.